Fiscal Year 2022

 Accessing health services involves gaining entry into the health care system, usually through payment; gaining access to diverse options for receiving treatment, services, and products, including physical locations and online options; and having a trusted relationship with a health care provider.
 Efforts to improve access to care are not limited to physical health care.
 Improving access to behavioral and oral health care, including through innovative solutions that use health information technology, also is critical, especially for populations experiencing disparities in access.
 HHS has removed regulatory barriers, created incentives for increased access to newly developed drugs and devices, expanded patient access and choice through Health Reimbursement Arrangements, and launched the Rural Health Strategy to improve access to care in Medicare and Medicaid.
 To improve outcomes in this objective, HHS continues to address the high cost of care, lack of availability of services, and lack of culturally competent care.

-The Office of the Secretary leads this objective.
-The following divisions are responsible for implementing programs under this strategic objective: ACL, CMS, HRSA, IHS, IOS, OCR, OGA, and SAMHSA.
-In consultation with OMB, HHS has determined that performance toward this objective is making noteworthy progress.
+In the previous administration, the Office of the Secretary led this objective.
+The following divisions are responsible for implementing programs under this strategic objective: ACL, CMS, HRSA, IHS, OCR, OGA, and SAMHSA.
+HHS has determined that performance toward this objective is progressing.
 The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.

 Objective 1.3 Table of Related Performance Measures

 Increase tele-behavioral health encounters nationally among American Indians and Alaska Natives (Lead Agency - IHS; Measure ID - MH-1)

 |Measure||FY 2015||FY 2016||FY 2017||FY 2018||FY 2019||FY 2020||FY 2021||FY 2022|